Red Wine in a GlassHow to Install Wine on Mageia 9CSS HTML Validator Logo

 # urpmi sudo

-Return to being a normal user.
+Return to being a normal user by executing

 # exit